DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/hilo/python.md

     windowing concepts.
 Today, with our preponderance of Graphical and web-based interfaces, these characters have largely fallen out of use, but you can still get access to them.
 In OSX, you will need to change your terminal to use the US-Latin (DOS) character set.

-Once you do, you could run a program like this in python:
+    * Start a new program, called `boxes.py`.
+Type this in, and run it.
+Once this program is running, you should see a blue box in the middle of the screen that asks for your guess, over and over.
+Hold `Control` and press `c` to quit.
+As you start to understand how the program draws boxes, work the concept into your hilo game to make the guessing prettier!

 ```python
 import colors